 (2) A principal employer who fails to comply promptly with a requirement under subsection (1) commits an offence.

-[Section 39 amended by No. 68 of 2004 s.
+[Section 39 amended: No. 68 of 2004 s.
 47.]

 40. Managers to notify assumption of control

 (1) Every registered manager must, within 7 days of assuming the control and supervision of a mine as registered manager, notify the district inspector for the region in which the mine is situated accordingly and acknowledge, by signature in the notification, his or her appointment as registered manager.